 Other settings in the OSD menu include the standard image adjustment tools such as brightness, contrast, sharpness, etc.

-The main feature of the Samsung Odyssey G5 monitors is the steep 1000R curvature; it’s the main selling point.
+In case you’re wondering: what is G5’s key selling point?
+The main feature of the Samsung Odyssey G5 monitors is the steep 1000R curvature.
 However, while some people will absolutely love it, others might despise it.
 Generally, it just takes some time to get used to it.

 Design & Connectivity